stennety/mywebsite/_posts/2018-02-06-durations-avoid-numbers-without-the-format.md

 ---
 layout: post
-title: Durations - Avoid numbers without define the format
+title: Durations - Avoid numbers without the format
 ---

 Durations are easy to understand.
 They are the timespan between two timestamps.
 But they are hard to manage, because different APIs need different formats: milliseconds? seconds?
 Also they should be human readable.